ClickerNZ/ED_TargetScript-500/Readme.md

 Together, these enable the script to align all of the state tracking I need.
 - Version 410b no longer uses the external C++ file.
 I've replaced this with an REXEC statement to run fnsReadStatusJson() every 500 ms.
 - Version 420 and later contain changes required for ED 3.7 - Fleet Carriers
+- Version 500 and later contain changes and additional code to support ED 4.0 - Odyssey

 PACKAGE CONTENTS: